RecipesLearn

 2. Pat Dry the Surface of the Chicken

-The next thing I always do is pat dry the surface of the chicken.
-Aside from making the chicken easier to work with, it also helps with achieving crispy skin.
+Aside from making the chicken easier to work with, it also helps with making the skin crispy.

 With chicken something that a lot of people struggle with is achieving: